-5. Please provide an estimate of the outstanding amount of mortgages on your real estate properties.
-In other words, if you had to fully repay the rest of your mortgage today, how much would you have to pay?
+8. {Conditional on having any outstanding loans} Please provide an estimate of the outstanding amount of these loan(s).
+In other words, if you had to fully repay the rest of your loan(s) today, how much would you have to pay?
 Note that we are only interested in the outstanding principal, not including interests, fees, etc.